microsoft/autogen/website/docs/Contribute.md

 required dependencies are not installed.
 Please consult the documentation for each contrib module to see what dependencies are required.

+See [here](https://github.com/microsoft/autogen/blob/main/notebook/contributing.md#testing) for how to run notebook tests.

 #### Skip flags for tests

 - `--skip-openai` for skipping tests that require access to OpenAI services.